gaetanmaisse/gravitee-repo-combiner/README.md

     |       |- 0001-XXXXXX.patch: A Git patch file

 ### 🏁 Run the script

-To run the script just use `./combine-repositories.mjs`.
+To run the script just use `./combine-repositories.mjs` or `./add-repository.mjs`
-It should exit with a status code 0 and should have created a directory near this repo: `../tmp/gravitee-apim-repository`

 To check if everything is fine with the monorepo you can Maven build the project:
 ```shell